-The service area for this Plan, where Plan providers and facilities are located, is the same as the enrollment areas listed on the front cover of this brochure (the areas in which you must live to enroll in the Plan).
-Benefits for care outside the service area are limited to emergency services, as described on page 13.
+The service area for this Plan, where Plan providers and facilities are located, is the same as the enrollment area as listed on pages 18-19 of this brochure (the area in which you must live to enroll in the Plan).
+Benefits for care outside the service area are limited to emergency care and urgently needed services, as described on page 13.